 - Reconstruct individual parts such as cylinder blocks or crankshafts

 - Examine vehicles for damages and discuss the repairs that need to be done with customers

 - Perform minor tasks such as replacing or adjusting headlights, replacing tires and aligning the wheels, or changing the oil filter

 How to Become a Master Mechanic

 Master mechanics must complete vigorous training in order to have the skills to repair cars, trucks, buses, and RVs.
 To obtain ASE (Automotive Service Excellence) master status, you must pass a series of exams and have at least two years of relevant hands-on experience.
 You will need to be re-certified every five years.

 After taking the initial set of exams and being certified, master mechanics only have to successfully complete the re-certification exams, not the initial ones.
-The tests are half as long, and the exam fees cap at $117.
+The tests are half as long, and the exam fees usually cap at $117.